BhavanaSri8/OOPS-assignment/README.md

 - Each banking entity is represented as a class
 - Responsibilities are divided across multiple modules
 - Business logic is separated from user interaction
 - Interfaces are used for dependency injection and scalability

+  ---
+  ## OUTPUT
 <img width="927" height="246" alt="image" src="https://github.com/user-attachments/assets/a0cf9a57-5b9e-48ec-b498-c6aebfabea5e" />